mikeizbicki/cmc-csci040/project_00/README.md

 ## Instructions

-Edit the contents of your webpage to meet the requirements of the grading rubric shown below.
+Edit the contents of the webpage you created in lab00 to meet the requirements of the grading rubric shown below.

 ## Grading Rubric